openstack-infra/zuul/doc/source/user/config.rst

         branch specifier is used.
 If no branch specifier appears, the job applies to all branches.

-      * In the case of an :term:`untrusted-project`, no implied branch specifier is applied to the reference definition of a job.
+      * In the case of an :term:`untrusted-project`, if the project has only one branch, no implied branch specifier is applied to :ref:`job` definitions.
+If the project has more than one branch, the branch containing the job definition is used as an implied branch specifier.
-        That is to say, that if the first appearance of the job definition appears without a branch specifier, then it will apply to all branches.
-Note that when collecting its configuration, Zuul reads the ``master`` branch of a given project first, then other branches in alphabetical order.

       * In the case of a job variant defined within a :ref:`project`, if the project definition is in a :term:`config-project`, no